 If you or someone has been diagnosed with juvenile idiopathic arthritis in the spine, learn as much as possible about the disease and the ways to combat it.
 Being informed about this or any disease encourages empowerment and engagement throughout the treatment process.

 The best results are achieved by attacking it from all angles.
 Working with a chiropractor and rheumatologist in combination.
 A chiropractor will train the individual on how to maintain a healthy diet and maintain an active exercise program to help with movement.
 This is geared toward a healthy outcome.

 Low Back & Neck Pain Chiropractic Care

-The information herein on "Juvenile Idiopathic Arthritis Spinal Inflammation El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
-We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.
+The information herein on "Juvenile Idiopathic Arthritis Spinal Inflammation El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our information scope is limited to Chiropractic, musculoskeletal, physical medicines, wellness, contributing etiological viscerosomatic disturbances within clinical presentations, associated somatovisceral reflex clinical dynamics, subluxation complexes, sensitive health issues, and/or functional medicine articles, topics, and discussions.